3scale/3scale-operator/doc/monitoring-stack-deployment/README.md

 At this stage, if 3scale operator reconciliation loop was triggered, operator will recongnize that v5 is present and will create v5 dashboards, but won't remove the v4 dashboards.

+3. Delete the Grafana v4 custom resource
-3. Create Grafana v5 datasource (instructions above)
+4. Create Grafana v5 datasource (instructions above)
-4. Create Grafana v5 grafana (instructions above)
+5. Create Grafana v5 grafana (instructions above)
-5. Restart 3scale Operator
+6. Restart 3scale Operator

-Restart might be required since by design, 3scale operator does not watch over the grafana dashboards, but reconciles them as part of regular reconciliation loops.

-6. Delete the Grafana v4 custom resource
-7. Expose Grafana v5 route
+7. [OPTIONAL] Expose Grafana v5 route

-You might be required to re-create a Grafana route
+You *might* be required to re-create a Grafana route

 8. At this point, you can remove the Grafana Dashboards of v4